 Markus Lambracht

-Researcher and project manager in the Research Group Regional Development of Prof. Dr. Tobias Chilla.
+Research Associate and Projectmanager in the Research Group Regional Development led by Prof. Dr. Tobias Chilla.

 ‘Relief matters?’
 The role of relief in socioeconomic development based on the example of the Alpine region.